26 Secrets an Identity Thief Definitely Doesn’t Want You to Know

 Watch your bank statements

 Check your bank and credit card balances at least once a week.
 I can do a lot of damage in the 30 days between statements.
-These are the most common digital passwords.
-Make sure that yours isn’t on the list.

 Always get cards with a chip

 In Europe, all credit cards have an embedded chip and require a PIN, which makes them a lot harder to hack.
 Here, I can duplicate the magnetic stripe technology with a $50 machine.
 These password recovery questions are insanely easy to hack.

 If a bill doesn’t show up when it’s supposed to, don’t breathe a sigh of relief.
 Start to wonder if your mail has been stolen.

 Tear up important documents before you throw them away